burakcaldir/simple_linear_regression/README.md

   Simple linear regression is a statistical method for obtaining a formula to predict values of one variable from another where there is a causal relationship between the two variables

+Content from cell 1 | Content from cell 2
+Content in the first column | Content in the second column

 ### Plot of the Dataset for Simple Linear Regression
    - Below is a simple scatter plot of x versus y.